johowoo/FitnessAPP/README.md

 (need to check that the library has exercises); ✔️
 * set all Addable sets to true once the currentWorkout is empty(in delete case ); ✔️
 * return to Progress instead of reminding it is the first pic ✔️
+* sets of analysis (convert to int before calculation) ✔️
+* update finish button in componentDidMount of CurrentWorkout ✔️
+* clear all scheduled notification before setting new ones ✔️